 pourpose instead of purpose.
 The form, however, is wrong even in the matter of pronunciation as -pur and -pour are pronounced differently.

-Correct spelling, explanation: the word appeared in Middle English, when it came from Old French word porpos.
+Correct spelling, explanation: the word appeared in Middle English when it came from the Old French word porpos.
 Depending on the context, the word purpose may be either a countable or uncountable noun, but it can also serve as a verb.

 Definition of purpose:

 1. noun – it can refer to the reason why something happens, to the feeling of meaningfulness or to a need,

 What’s the purpose of his bad mood and annoyance?

 My children give me a sense of purpose.

 Recently, I’ve been feeling a strong purpose to change my work.

 She purposed to destroy my life because of jealousy.